NorthernBeaches/northern-beaches-descriptions/xdj-rr.md

 2 channel mixer with EQs and effects, performance controls Hot Cue Beat Loop and more.

-XLR outputs and Aux in are similar to the rest of the Pioneer range of quality Dj contollers.
+XLR outputs and Aux in are similar to the rest of the Pioneer range of quality Dj controllers.